RichardRed0x/checkonchain/research_articles/our_network_articles/week1_20191225/week1.md

 ![insight_2.png](images/insight_2.png)

 ## Insight 3 - Miner Squeeze
-Similar to the DCR/BTC price which characterises the investor class, block subsidy models priced in USD space are more representative of Miner behaviour.
+Similar to the DCR/BTC price that characterises the investor class, block subsidy models priced in USD are more representative of Miner behaviour.
 Decred is an ASIC dominated chain and miner costs are denominated in fiat currency.
-The PoW subsidy line (red) indicates when miner profits are being tested which was recently confirmed by a squeeze in the difficulty ribbon.
+The PoW subsidy line (red) thus indicates when miner profitability is being tested.
+This was recently confirmed by a squeeze in the difficulty ribbon.

 ![insight_3.png](images/insight_3.png)